 Cross Country Skiing and Fat Tire Biking

 Endless trails and endless powder makes the Keweenaw Peninsula the perfect destination for cross country skiing and fat tire biking.
 During a normal winter, the Copper Country receives around 270+ inches of snow.
 Combine that with 160+ kilometers of unique trails across the Keweenaw, you’ll find plenty of opportunities to enjoy these invigorating winter pastimes.
+Need gear?
+Check out these local shops for all your equipment rental needs.

 Mount Bohemia Cross-Country Trails